Constructing Quantum Spin Liquids Using Combinatorial Gauge Symmetry

 These are monomial transformations that preserve the spin commutation and anticommutation relations, as discussed above.
 The $L$ (``left") and $R$ (``right") matrices act like gauge transformations on the $z$-components of the gauge and matter spins.
 These monomial matrices have elements $\pm 1$.
 (Henceforth all monomial matrices will be of this kind.)

 The requirement that the Hamiltonian Eq.~(\ref{eq:toric_code_lattice_exact}) be invariant with respect to transformations Eq.~(\ref{eqs:RLtransform}) is equivalent to the requirement that the $W$ matrices be invariant under the automorphism transformation $L^{-1}WR=W$, where $L$ and $R$ are $4\times4$ monomial matrices~\cite{Automorphism}.
-The number of $-1$'s in both $L$ and $R$ matrices must be even.
 [The transverse fields are also invariant under the transformation Eq.~(\ref{eqs:RLtransform}), and we shall return to this point below.]

 Hadamard matrices~\cite{Automorphism} satisfy these conditions.
 These matrices have elements $\pm 1$, and all its columns (or rows) are orthogonal vectors, i.e., $W^\top\,W\propto \openone$.
 (They maximize the determinant of the information matrix $W^\top\,W$.)
 We pick an intuitive form of $W$, where the coupling between $\sz_i$ and $\mz_a$ is anti-ferromagnetic when $i=a$ and ferromagnetic otherwise: